 All areas of the business are assessed before their application is considered.
 This includes assessment of the 'retail' aspects of the business and the overall customer experience.
-Initially premises are viewed to ensure garage is suitable and that they meet RAC's requirements for consumers (including consumer facilities) then the application is submitted by garage.
-RAC completes its due diligence checks including credit history checks and Companies House checks.
+Initially, the premises are visited to ensure the garage is suitable and that it meets RAC's requirements for consumers (including customer facilities) then the application can be submitted by the garage.
+RAC completes its due diligence checks, including credit history checks and Companies House.